Skip to main content

 Before Prof. Pat Utomi came Prof. Chike Onwuachi, a globally acclaimed anthropologist and perhaps the most widely read Ibusa indigene to date across diverse academic disciplines.
 He was also the first Director-General of the Nigerian Institute of International Affairs (NIIA).

 There was equally Prof. Chris Nwaokobia, who once pursued political aspirations of his own.
 Prof. Nwaokobia, a respected Nigerian public affairs commentator and critic, remains active in national discourse to this day.
+There was also Dumebi Kachhikwu.
 Indeed, the people of Ibusa are known for springing remarkable surprises.

 While the journey to the presidency is far from a tea party, Hon.
 Patrick Ashikodi has taken a bold and courageous step worthy of support and commendation.
 This is often how new political faces emerge especially when they enjoy the backing and encouragement of their people and region.